MicrosoftDocs/m365copilot-docs/docs/faq.md

 **Declarative agents**: are tools that enhance the Microsoft 365 Copilot experience.
 They combine custom knowledge and skills (like actions, triggers, and workflows) to create a rich conversational experience.
 These agents can be integrated into Microsoft 365 and use connectors for advanced features.
 They can also include other features like API plugins and app functionalities for Teams and Microsoft 365.

 **Custom engine agents**: are developed using custom foundation models and orchestrators and can be tailored to specific enterprise needs.
-These custom agents include agents built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine agents currently work as standalone, Teams apps and, in the future, as *immersive* Copilot agent experiences.
+These custom agents include agents built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine agents currently work as standalone, Teams apps and, in the future, as *immersive* agent experiences.

 No sure which one to build?
 [Your extensibility options for Microsoft 365 Copilot](decision-guide.md) article may help you.